Kidnapping: Gov. Akeredolu Issues 7 Days Ultimatum To...

 ‘Tosin Ajuwon, Akure.

-Rotimi Akeredolu, Governor of Ondo State, has given seven days ultimatum to Fulani herdsmen grazing within the cities and highways to vacate the state.
+Governor Rotimi Akeredolu has given a seven- day ultimatum to Fulani herdsmen grazing within the cities and highways to vacate Ondo State.

 He also banned the movement of cattle from the Forest Reserves of the state and underage grazing in the state.